In this guide we’ll take a look at the best band saws for the money!

 The saw is sturdy, smooth and quiet to use.
 It is easy to position the rip fence and cutting is accurate and clean.
 It also comes with a 3-year guarantee.

 This is bandsaw is very good value for money and would be superb for the craft workshop.
+It is one of the best hobby bandsaws for the UK market.

 Band Saw Buying Guide